Students

 Our Common Curriculum is a shared, year-long formation experience for students in our Master of Divinity, MA in Theology & Culture, and MA in Counseling Psychology programs designed to develop thoughtful, adaptive leaders and practitioners.
 Read more about our Common Curriculum.

 On Monday mornings, the school sends out a weekly community newsletter which will inform you of important dates, events, and need to know information.
-When a date has been set for registration, you will be notified in the newsletter and you will then be able to register for classes through MyCampus.
-Learn how to register for classes in MyCampus.
+When a date has been set for registration, you will be notified in the newsletter and you will then be able to register for classes through Populi.
+Learn how to register for classes in Populi.

-The Fall 2020 term officially begins on September 8, and most classes will start meeting September 14.
-You can more information on the Academic Calendar.
-Be sure to check your individual syllabi in MyCampus to know when your specific classes will start.
+The Fall 2021 term officially begins on September 13, and most classes will start meeting September 20.
+You can find more information on the Academic Calendar.
+Be sure to check your individual syllabi in Populi to know when your specific classes will start.

-Kristen Houston, Robyn Sodders, and Stacie Englund are available to meet with you regarding academic questions.
-Email Stacie at senglund@theseattleschool.edu and she will direct you to the person you need to contact depending on your question.
+Kristen Houston and Kelsey Wallace are available to meet with you regarding academic questions.
+Email academics@theseattleschool.edu and you will be directed to the person who can help you.

 Illness-related absences, including family care absences from any synchronous lecture or seminar classes related to COVID-19, will be excused and not penalized.
 No doctor’s note or other documentation will be required for these absences.
+The attendance policy for each course will be outlined in the course syllabus.
 Please note that due to their experiential nature, practical training courses (Listening Lab, Practicum, and Internship) may have more detailed instructions and may include more stringent attendance policies.
-When applicable, these will be detailed in the course syllabus.

-There is a wealth of full-text information available in the EBSCO, ProQuest, and Pep Archive databases available on the library’s webpage.
+There is a wealth of full-text information available in the databases and resources available on the library’s webpage.
 If you are unfamiliar with using them, there are links to tutorials available.
 If the item you want isn’t available in full-text, feel free to request an interlibrary loan; library staff will do their best to try to get it for you.
-In these times, feel free to ask for more rather than less, since some things may just not be possible to obtain.
-A number of publishers and organizations are offering free access to their resources until at least the end of this academic year.
-As we are made aware of them, the library is adding them to the resources searched when using the search box or the library webpage or by adding direct links in the “Other Databases & Reference Tools” section.
-This includes links to certain parts of JSTOR, full-text access to Harvard Business Review publications, and others.

 Financial Aid Questions